Why Encryption Is So Important for Messaging

 Image

-It’s not recommended to send sensitive information in a message.
+As a general rule of thumb, you shouldn’t send sensitive information in a message.
 After all, you never really know who’s on the other end.
 However, not all messaging is the same: Should you need to message a contact securely, you’ll want to make sure you’re using the right platform.
 Luckily, not only are there plenty of options, you probably use one of them every day.

 When possible, the most secure choice for messaging is a service that is end-to-end encrypted (E2EE).
 In short, that means only your device and the devices you send the message to can read the messages.
 If someone tries to intercept the message on an outside device, that message will appear as a jumble of nonsense, a string of code unrecognizable from the text you sent.
 Only the approved devices have the ”keys” to decrypt it.